Shashanksnraj/ReleaseGates/readme.md

    ![VSTS Demo Generator](images/bugs.png)

-1. We can see a bug with title **Canary Server out of disk space** in **New** State.
-Assuming that Infrastructure team has fixed the space issue, let us change the state to **Closed** and **Save** it.
+1. We will see a bug with title "**Disk out of space in Canary Environment**" in **New** State.
+Assuming that Infrastructure team has fixed the disk space issue, let us change the state to **Closed** and **Save** it.

    ![VSTS Demo Generator](images/close_bug.png)

 1. Go back to release logs.
-You will see the evaluation is passed.
-However still the gate is under delay period we should wait for next evaluation to proceed.
+You will see the evaluation has passed.
+However, still the gate is under delay period we should wait for next evaluation to proceed.

     ![VSTS Demo Generator](images/log2.png)

 1. When the evaluation is successful, you will see the request for pre-deployment approval.
-Click on approve, to deploy in Canary environment
+Click on **Approve** to deploy in Canary environment

     ![VSTS Demo Generator](images/pre_approval.png)

-1. Once the deployment to Canary environment is successful, we will see the post deployment gates in action, which will start monitoring the app for any exceptions.
+1. Once the deployment to Canary environment is successful, we will see the post deployment gates in action, which will start monitoring the application for any exceptions.

     ![VSTS Demo Generator](images/post_deployment.png)

 1. Let us quickly verify the application.
-Go to Azure web app, and click on **Browse**.
+Go to Azure web app in Azure Portal, and click on **Browse**.

    ![VSTS Demo Generator](images/browse.png)

-1. When we click on **More**, we will encounter an error.
+1. After application is launched, click on **More**.
+We will encounter with an error page.
 Do this couple of times for triggering alert.

-   >This error scenario just for the purpose of the lab and in real world, analysis of the alert and a resolution like “disabling a feature flag” or “upgrading the infra” would be realistic.
+   >This error scenario is just for the purpose of the lab and in real world, analysis of the alert and a resolution like “disabling a feature flag” or “upgrading the infra” would be realistic.

    ![VSTS Demo Generator](images/exception.png)

-1. This exception is monitored by **App-Insights** which will trigger alert.
+1. This exception is monitored by **Application Insights** which will trigger alert.
 In Azure Portal, we will be able to see the alert triggered.

    ![VSTS Demo Generator](images/alert_triggered.png)

-1. As there were exception, **Query Azure Monitor** gate will block the pipeline and prevents the deployment to **production**.
+1. As there was an exception, **Query Azure Monitor** gate will block the pipeline and prevents the deployment to **Production** Environment.

    ![VSTS Demo Generator](images/timeout.png)

-Gates ensure the release waits for us to react to feedback and fix any issues within a timeout period.
+Gates ensure the release waits for us to react to the feedback and fix any issues within a timeout period.
 Until the issues are fixed, the gate samples continue to fail and the deployment waits.
 Once the issues are fixed, the next sample from the gates becomes successful and the deployment automatically proceeds.
-If a new release is required to fix the issues, then we can cancel the deployment, and manually abandon the current release.
+If a new release is required to fix the issues, then we can cancel the deployment and manually abandon the current release.

 Release Gates will help the teams release applications with higher confidence and fewer manual inputs.